McCain Foods: History

+20th century

 A plate with McCain Smiles, a face-shaped mashed potato bite.

 McCain Foods was co-founded in 1957 by brothers Harrison McCain and Wallace McCain with the help of their two older brothers.
 The company's original plant was located on the bank of the Saint John River.
 In their first year of production, the company hired 30 employees and grossed over $150,000 in sales.
 Within four years, McCain products first reached England.
 In 1966, the company acquired trucking firm Day & Ross, operating it as a wholly owned subsidiary.
-In 1968, McCain built a french fry plant in Scarborough, North Yorkshire and began importing to Australia.
+In 1968, McCain built a french fry plant in Scarborough, North Yorkshire, and began exporting to Australia.
 McCain first began exporting to the United States in 1969.
 In order to remain competitive, McCain focused on the Northeast region, saving on shipping costs and keeping prices low.
 It also began growing potatoes in Australia by 1970.
 McCain entered the European market In 1973, when it purchased a plant in Lewedorp, Netherlands.

-In 1975, McCain purchased a potato-processing plant in Washburn, Maine and its McCain Foods Inc. subsidiary is established.
-The company opened another facility in Easton, Maine the following year.
+In 1975, McCain purchased a potato-processing plant in Washburn, Maine, and its McCain Foods Inc. subsidiary is established.
+The company opened another facility in Easton, Maine, the following year.
 The company entered Germany in 1978 by establishing McCain GmbH in Frankfurt.
 In 1981, McCain opened a facility in Harnes, France, its first in the country.
 The company purchased a second Maine facility, on Presque Isle, from the J.R.
 Simplot Company in 1987.
 The two plants would process about 250 million pounds of frozen potato products in 1988.
 McCain was designated as an official supplier to Burger King in July 1988.
 It also acquired the Ellio's brand of frozen pizza from Dial Corporation in October.
 That year, the company also expanded outside the Northeast, acquiring facilities in Othello, Washington and Clark, South Dakota from Pete Taggares.

 In 1990, the company purchased Tater Meal, a local company that had been making animal feed out of McCain's potato waste.
 By 1994, a feud between Harrison and Wallace over successorship resulted in Wallace being pushed out as co-chief executive.
 Wallace went on to buy Maple Leaf Foods the following year.
 In 1997, McCain bought the food service business of rival Ore-Ida for $500 million.
 The following year, the company sold its McCain Refrigerated Foods subsidiary to Dairyland Foods.